jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 }
 ```

-This class is a Spring Boot, VMware GemFire client application (i.e.
+This class is a Spring Boot, [vmware-gemfire-name] client application (i.e.
 `ClientCache`) configured to authenticate when connecting to a cluster
 of servers using connections secured with SSL.

 The `@SpringBootApplication` annotation declares the application to be a
 Spring Boot application.
-With SBDG on the application classpath, a
+With [spring-boot-gemfire-name] on the application classpath, a
 `ClientCache` instance will be auto-configured automatically, making the
 application a cache client capable of connecting to the cluster.